Evidence Level

 What is the recommended dosage of Biotin?

-Does Biotin interact with medications?
+Does Biotin interact with any medications?